Polyakov--Nambu--Jona-Lasinio model in finite volumes: Introduction

 Fluctuations of conserved charges are sensitive indicators of the transition from hadronic matter to partonic state.
 Also the existence of the CEP may be signalled by the diverging behavior of fluctuations.
-On the lattice, the Polyakov loop susceptibility has been calculated for a finite volume~\cite{berg}.
-A similar work has been done in the PNJL model using Monte Carlo simulation~\cite{cristoforetti} and also in the quark-meson model using a renormalisation group approach~\cite{tripolt}.
-Recently some of us have studied the fluctuations in a finite volume for 2 flavor PNJL model~\cite{Bhattacharyya2} and also for the hadronic matter~\cite{Subhasis}.
-In both these studies it had been found that the fluctuations are suppressed for small volumes.
-Furthermore, the volume scaling is found to be violated near the transition in the PNJL model and near the freeze-out surface in the hadronic model.
+From the chiral susceptibilities in the 2-flavor quark-meson model using a renormalisation group approach~\cite{tripolt} the CEP was found to have lower temperature and higher chemical potentials with decreasing volume, similar to our results in the PNJL model~\cite{Bhattacharyya1}.
+Similar agreement was reported from baryon number susceptibility ratios via Dyson-Schwinger approach using 2-flavor system~\cite{npqcd}.
+On the lattice, for a pure gluon theory, the Polyakov loop susceptibility has been calculated for a finite volume~\cite{berg} showing that the transition temperature may increase with decreasing system size.
+In a lattice version of the 2-flavor PNJL model~\cite{cristoforetti} the diagonal quark number susceptibility was found to decrease with increasing volume.
+Our recent studies in the mean-field approximation of 2-flavor PNJL model~\cite{Bhattacharyya2} as well as in hadron resonance gas model~\cite{Subhasis}, give similar results.
+Additionally we found that the volume scaling of susceptibility ratios is violated near the cross-over region in the PNJL model and near the freeze-out surface in the hadronic model.
 It is therefore important to explore the situation in the 2+1 flavor PNJL model, which is reported in the present work.

-The paper is organized as follows.
-First we give a very brief description of the PNJL model.
-Then we present the results for the fluctuations and correlations and finally we conclude.
+We first give a brief description of the PNJL model followed by the results for the fluctuations and correlations.